YogitaRaikar/Assignment-2/readme.txt

 DEKSHITHA- Coding and report making

+03- TOWER OF HANOI:
+For the given n number of disks, the way to accomplish the task in a minimum no of steps is:
+1.Move the top n-1 disks to intermediate tower.
+2.Move the bottom disk to destination tower.
+3.Finally, move the n-1 disks from the intermediate tower to the destination tower.

+Using this concept we have done our assignment of tower of hanoi using 5 towers.
+We have divided the n number of disks into 3 parts: top, middle and bottom and is done as follows:
+If there are 5 towers say A,B,C,D and E then,
+1.Move top n/3 disks from A to C using E
+2.Move middle n/3 disks from A to D using E
+3.Move bottom n/3 disks from A to B using E
+4.Move n/3 disks from D to B using E
+5.Move n/3 disks from C to B using E

 INSTRUCTION TO RUN THE PROGRAM

 Give the number of disks in tower A.

 DETAILS ON EXAMPLE INVOCATION AND OUTPUT
-Entered the number of disks as 6
+Entere the number of disks as 6
 Output-

 Initial status of tower:
 Tower A: 1	 2 3 4 5 6
 Tower B:
 Tower C:
 Tower D: